Dolores Ashcroft-Nowicki: Occult career

-Personal life
+Personal life and death

 Ashcroft-Nowicki went to London to study at the Royal Academy of Dramatic Art; later she studied Opera at Trinity College of Music in Cambridge.
 She briefly interrupted her studies to get married, but divorced three years later.
 She then returned to her studies and completed them.

-Ashcroft-Nowicki was also very interested in Fencing and represented the Islands against France and England in competition.
+She was also very interested in fencing and represented the islands against France and England in competition.
 She won several cups and trophies and met her future husband Michael Nowicki at a fencing club.
 They married in 1957 and have two children, Tamara and Carl.
 The family moved back to the Channel Island of Jersey, off the coast of France.

+Nowicki died on 8 January 2026, at the age of 96.

 Published works

 To date, Ashcroft-Nowicki has written several books and designed two tarot decks, the SOL Tarot Deck with Jo Gill and Anthony Clark, and the Shakespearean Tarot with Paul Hardy.